popecruzdt/enablement-dynatrace-dem-101/docs/5-configure-dynatrace.md

 The advantage of using the SHA-256 masking type is that every unique value (email address) will produce a unique hash value.
 This may enable you to see if the log contains the same email address or different email addresses.
 However, you will obviously not be able to decrypt what that email address is, keeping it secure!

-!!! tip "Built In Sensitive Data Masking"
+!!! tip "Built-In Sensitive Data Masking"
     Dynatrace includes built-in sensitive data masking rules for email address, credit cards, URL queries, IBAN, and API-Tokens at the Environment-level.
 If these settings are enabled, that may have already caused the email address in the CronJob log to be masked.
     ![Built In Masking](../img/configure-dynatrace_settings_log_sensitive_data_masking_builtin.png)